 My general interests are in the realm of geographic information science, spatial analysis, and

 web page is our interpretation of several exciting areas in this dynamic multidisciplinary

 subfield.
 More specifically, I focus on five areas:

-In addition I have actively pursued GIScience curriculum and teaching developments at graduate and undergraduate levels.
+In addition I have developed novel approaches to GIScience curriculum and teaching at graduate and undergraduate levels.

 - digital representation of terrain

 Here's some material about what I'm up to that might be helpful:

 GEO 425 - Advanced Geographic Information Systems : a third semester GIS course.
 Plenty of fundamental theory, much practice on using GIS to do interesting and professional things, and lots of writing.
 Check out some